 MUMBAI, India — The decision of the Union Ministry of Road Transport and Highway to bring into effect the Bharat Stage IV (Euro IV) emission norms in 13 major cities of India since April 2010 has put the brakes on important acquisitions by the Mumbai Fire Brigade.
 While 22 of its 56 fire tenders (engines) across 33 fire stations are around 28 years old, the proposal to urgently replace them has been stuck for over two years as major truck manufacturers have not started manufacturing BS-IV vehicles yet.

 Municipal rules do not allow a fire engine to be used beyond 15 years, but these 22 fire tenders remain in operation even though they have long outlived their life.

-discounts from top companies.
+Request product info from top Apparatus companies.

 I recommend or purchase products for my Department: *

 The comments below are member-generated and do not necessarily reflect the opinions of FireRescue1.com or its staff.
 If you cannot see comments, try disabling privacy and ad blocking plugins in your browser.
 All comments must comply with our Member Commenting Policy.